deepcausality-rs/sites/web/content/en/papers.md

 * **[The Epistemology of the Effect Propagation Process, June 2025](https://github.com/deepcausality-rs/papers/blob/main/epistemology_effect_propagation_process/Epistemology_Effect_Propagation_Process.pdf)**

-For all papers, sources and citation, [please see the paper repository](https://github.com/marvin-hansen/papers).
+For all articles, sources, and citation, [please see the paper repository](https://github.com/deepcausality-rs/papers).

 ## About